iocchi/PLEXI/README.md

 * value (with timestamp of last obesrvation)

-## PLEXI integration in actions/fluents implementation
+## PLEXI wrappers for action/fluent implementation

 To add PLEXI interface to an action/fluent implementation:

-* copy the actionproxy/fluentproxy base classes from this repository in your application
+* copy the actionproxy/fluentproxy base classes from this repository to the action/fluent implementation
 * define a specific class (see the templates as examples)
 * run the specific class

 The specific class will act as a wrapper/proxy to the code implementing the action/fluent enabling it to be controlled by a FLEXI-enabled PEM.

+_Note_: for each action/fluent, a process will be running and communicate with the PEM to implement the plan execution.